 Use the TV as a teaching tool

-My son learned his alphabet from Sesame Street.
+My son learned his alphabet from Sesame Street before he was three.
 He loves watching movies.
 I use this to an advantage by allowing him to watch DVDs with the subtitles turned on.
 Without a doubt, this has contributed to his reading skills.

 When testing your child's spelling, don't simply say eg. "Spell cat".
 Try and get him to work out the word you want by saying eg. "What animal goes miaow and drinks milk".
 When he says "Cat", you say "Great, spell cat".
 This will help him build the connections in the mind that all developing children need.
 Be imaginative and use different clues each time.